 LAFSC alumni share their personal experiences in the industry following participation in the program and assist current students in making the adjustment to life after LAFSC.

-Early each semester, organized visits to several local churches introduce students to a variety of worship opportunities.
+Information on local churches is offered and students are encouraged to attend services of their choice.
 Of particular interest to some are those churches with world-renowned preaching and music.
 Some students have involved themselves in local church small groups, choirs, college ministries, etc., during their stays in Hollywood.
 In the past, students have formed Bible studies and prayer groups to meet their unique needs.

 In addition to the well-known tourist attractions in the greater Los Angeles area, LAFSC schedules optional activities more specific to the film industry.